jjblum/INTCATCH-BoatUserManual-HTML/controlling_the_boat.rst

 If you slide your thumb, it is very easy to lose your place and be unable to steer without looking.
 By rolling the thumb instead, you always maintain a "home" position for your thumb.

-The signal envelope for the thrust and rudder directions can be set in Advanced Options -> Preferences.
+The signal envelope for the thrust and rudder directions can be set in :ref:`Advanced Options -> Preferences menu<tablet_preferences_joystick_range>`.
 This is similar to the :ref:`RC transmitter's left stick<rc_throttle>`.

 .. image:: _static/images/tablet/thumbstick.jpg